-This is Barnard Career Development’s job and internship database system and the best place to start your job search as well as to stay up-to-date with our calendar of events.
+This is Barnard Career Development’s job and internship database system; the best place to start your job search and stay up-to-date with our calendar of events.
 Opportunities are added daily!
-Please read your responsibilities as a job seeker below before using Nacelink.
+Please read your responsibilities as a job seeker below, before using Nacelink.

-During your senior year you can take part in the Senior Initiative, an intensive program designed to prepare you for life after graduation.
-You can participate in the Senior Initiative in the fall or the spring, and the program includes networking and interview workshops, faux interviewing, working one-on-one with a career counselor, and more.
+In either fall or spring of your senior year, you can take part in the Senior Initiative, an intensive program designed to prepare you for life after graduation.
+The program includes networking and interview workshops, faux interviewing, one-on-one sessions with a career counselor, and more.
 Visit the Senior Initiative page for more information.

 Job search workshops are held throughout each semester in the Career Development office to discuss strategies on how to search for internships and how to market experience to potential employers.
 Please log-in to NACElink and check under the “Events” tab for the time and locations of these workshops.